pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 # SCIM Components and Architecture
 SCIM architecture is a client-server model centered on a concept of a "resource".
-Resources have types (such as a user or a group) and each unique instance of a resource type is represented by a JSON object, and actively accessed via a standardized REST API.
-Each resource object can be managed individually or can be listed/updated in bulk, these operations are generally called SCIM actions.
-SCIM actions result in resource objects and attributes "moving" between the client and server.
+Resources have types (such as a user or a group) and each unique instance of a resource type is represented by a JSON object, actively accessed via a standardized REST API.
+Each resource object can be managed individually or managed in bulk using actions that by default are specified in [RFC 9110] (HTTP GET, PUT, POST etc), but that may expand to concepts in extension documents, for example security event tokens (SETs).
+SCIM actions result in resource objects and attributes "moving" between the client and server, as clients actively push and pull information that reflects change over time.

 ~~~
 +---------+                       +--------+